-A: You can archive invoice history independent of orders.
-In this document, I will show you the steps needed to archive invoice history.
+First of all, you should be aware that you can archive invoice history independent of orders.
+In this document, we will show you the steps needed to archive invoice history.
 The strategy is to use Elliott's Multi-Company feature and create an archive company for historical inquiry purposes.
 In Elliott, typically there will be a mapped network drive and a root Elliott folder to store data and programs.
 Just as a way to explain by example, the Elliott root folder may be:

 Throughout this document, we will refer to the M:\Elliott7 folder even though that is not necessary your actual Elliott root folder.
 With regard to any instructions in this document that refer to M:\Elliott7, you can just change it to your actual Elliott root folder.
 Your data will be stored in DATA or DATA_?? folders under the Elliott root folder.
 For example, your company 1 data will be stored in the M:\Elliott7\DATA folder and your company 2 data will be stored in M:\Elliott7\DATA_02 folder.
 Using this principle, you can see how Elliott supports up to 99 companies.

 Let's say your current company is company 1, so your current data resides in the M:\Elliott7\DATA folder.
 Let's say that you wish to create an archive company 50 for archiving purposes.
 Its corresponding data folder will be M:\Elliott7\DATA_50.
 Throughout this document, we will refer M:\Elliott7\DATA as the current company data folder and M:\Elliott7\DATA_50 as the company created for archiving purposes.